Strongylodon juangonzalezii

-Strongylodon juangonzalezii, commonly called JC's vine or purple jade vine, is a species of leguminous perennial liana (woody vine) endemic to the tropical forests of the Philippines.
+Strongylodon juangonzalezii, commonly called dragon's spine or purple jade vine, is a species of leguminous perennial liana (woody vine) endemic to the tropical forests of the Philippines.
 It bears a cluster of large flowers that are initially lilac to purple in color, but become a striking blue as they mature.
+In the Philippines, they’re colloquially known as JC’s Vine or Juan Carlos’ Vine.

 Taxonomy

 Strongylodon juangonzalezii was first described in 2016 from specimens collected from the Buenavista Protected Landscape of Mulanay, Quezon Province.
 It is named after Juan Carlos Tecson Gonzalez, a professor of zoology and the then director of the UPLB Museum of Natural History.
 The generic name comes from Greek strongylos ("round") and odontos ("tooth-like"), in reference to the teeth-like shape of the flowers.

 Description

 Strongylodon juangonzalezii is a large woody vine (liana) that climbs up to forest canopies.
 Each leaf is borne on long petioles that split into three leaflets with rounded bases and pointed tips, each around 10 cm long and 6 cm wide.
 The leaves are dark green in color on both the upper and lower surfaces.

 The flowers of Strongylodon juangonzalezii point upward.
 They bloom in dense clusters.
 They are a vibrant lilac to purple color when young, becoming a striking blue color as they mature.
 The seed pods are oblong in shape.
 They split longitudinally as they ripen and mature.
 The seeds are shiny and maroon in color when fresh, but turn dark brown and papery as they dry.
 Strongylodon juangonzalezii begins to flower and bear fruits from February to mid-March.